matplotlib/matplotlib/doc/api/api_changes.rst

 Changes in 1.2.x
 ================

+* The `rasterization_zorder` property on `~matplotlib.axes.Axes` a
+  zorder below which artists are rasterized.
+This has defaulted to -30000.0, but it now defaults to `None`, meaning no artists will be rasterized.
+In order to rasterize artists below a given zorder value, `set_rasterization_zorder` must be explicitly called.

 * In :meth:`~matplotlib.axes.Axes.scatter`, and `~pyplot.scatter`,
   when specifying a marker using a tuple, the angle is now specified in degrees, not radians.